1dot75cm/gocolor/README.md

 <br>
 # Note/ToDo

 You may notice that Travis-CI doesn't show the color output dutring test.
-It might be because Travis-CI doesn't support 255 colors.
+It might be because Travis-CI doesn't support 256 colors.
 It is recommended that download this [gocolor-example.go](https://github.com/nrechn/gocolor/raw/master/misc/gocolor-example.go) file and try on your own computer.

-I am going to bring more arguments/parameters and functions to goColor. (e.g. force use 8/16/88 Colors)
+I am going to bring more arguments/parameters and functions to goColor.